dparksports/creating-optical-computer/README.md

 - With an optical computer, there is no artificial limitation like 2000 or 500 qubits.

 3. What's the theoretical compute limit on an optical computer?
-- There is a limit of speed of light, but that's not a limitation for us.
+- There is a limit of speed of light.
-- For now, the only artificial limitation is how we design the first prototype, but its limit can be easily removed on the next version of the prototype.
+- For now, the only artificial limitation is how we design the first prototype.

 4. How much electricity energy does it require?
 - The first POC should use less than 1000 W/hr.
-- For the first prototype, we should be able to construct it to use less than that of a typical household refrgierator.

 5. Has there been any prior inventions or work being done?
-- There are some filed in the past.
+- There are some filed in the patents.
-- There were limited by our current state of art technologies.
-- And, they can't be constructed in real sense.
+- They can't really be constructed in real sense.

 6. Can we construct it now?
 - Yes